 At the start of the 1990s, the sports card hobby was still in the Junk Wax Era, where overproduction of cards from card manufacturers caused card values to tank.

 So, are there any sports cards from the 1990s that are worth money?
-Yes, and in this post I’ve listed the top 10.
+Yes, and here’s a look at the top 10.

 The Most Expensive 1990s Sports Cards Based On Record Auction Sales

-Note that, in the interest of variety, any variations of the same card are not included in the list.
+Note – In the interest of variety, any variations of the same card are not included in the list.
 For example, the red Precious Metal Gems cards aren’t included if the more valuable green version of the card has already been mentioned.

 *The list is based on previous auction sales prices*